 The Russian Federation joined the World Bank (IBRD and IDA) in 1992.
 The Bank has provided financing for 70 projects in different sectors totaling slightly over US$10.5 billion in IBRD loans.
 About 95 percent of the total portfolio has already been disbursed.

 Portfolio quality is relatively high.
-Except for the Financial Education and Financial Literacy Project, which holds moderately unsatisfactory rating in implementation progress, all other projects are rated at the moderately satisfactory or satisfactory level.
+Except for the Financial Education and Financial Literacy Project, which holds a moderately unsatisfactory rating in implementation progress, all other projects are rated at the moderately satisfactory or satisfactory level.
 The Judicial Reform Support Project went through two intensive restructurings and has been upgraded to moderately satisfactory.
-FY14 closed with a disbursement ratio of 15.5 percent, which was below ECA’s average of 23 percent.
-The average project age is 5.2 years, attributable to the fact that the majority of the projects are designed as five-year investment operations.
+The current disbursement ratio is around 11 percent.
+The average project age is 5.7 years, attributable to the fact that the majority of the projects are designed as five-year investment operations.

 Analytical and Advisory Services (AAA) remain an important part of IBRD’s engagement in Russia.
 In close cooperation with the Government, AAA products are helping to modernize public finance and administration and improve social service delivery and the investment climate.
-The Bank expanded its technical assistance to areas of early childhood development (ECD) and social development, such as technical assistance on indigenous people and social accountability.
-In FY14, along with two traditional flagship Russia Economic Reports, the World Bank presented the reports on “Environmental Perspective of Russia’s Accession to the WTO”, “Corporate Governance Reform in Russia” and several others.
-The report on social mobility is being prepared for release in FY15.
+The Bank expanded its technical assistance to areas of early childhood development and social development, such as technical assistance on indigenous people and social accountability.
+In FY15, along with two traditional flagship Russia Economic Reports, the World Bank plans to present a report on Social Mobility and Opportunity and another on Aging.

 Demand has grown rapidly for RAS.
-Since 2007, the WBG has entered into more than 80 RAS for a total of almost US$ 40 million.
+Since 2007, the World Bank has entered into more than 80 RAS.
 Agreements cover a wide range of activities that are well aligned with Russia’s development challenges.
-RAS are also of increasing importance for Russia’s regions with more than 30 of Russia’s subnational governments having signed at least one RAS with the WBG (15 currently active in 9 different regions).
+RAS are also of increasing importance for Russia’s regions, as more than 30 of Russia’s subnational governments have signed at least one RAS with the World Bank (15 currently active in nine different regions).

 International Finance Corporation

 Russia became an IFC member in 1993.
-Since then, IFC’s investments in Russia have totaled US$11.7 billion, including US$3.4 billion in syndicated loans across 309 projects.
-IFC’s current committed investment portfolio in Russia is US$1.9 billion in over 100 projects with about 70 clients.
-In FY14, IFC committed US$655 million at its own account and mobilized US$104 million from partners.
-Since the beginning of FY15, IFC committed about US$60 million at own account.
+Since then, IFC’s long-term investments in Russia have totaled US$10 billion, including US$3.5 billion in syndicated loans across 263 projects.
+IFC’s current committed investment portfolio in Russia is US$1.5 billion in about 100 projects with roughly 70 clients.
+In FY14, IFC committed US$655 million for its own account and mobilized US$104 million from partners.
+Since the beginning of FY15, IFC has committed about US$60 million for its own account.

-In line with the World Bank Group CPS, IFC continues supporting economic diversification and growth in Russia by helping its private sector clients realize long-term development potential, with particular focus on maximizing impact in less-developed regions, including creation of new high-skilled jobs; expansion of high value-added manufacturing; and improvement of transport and social infrastructure to provide people and companies with better access to goods and services.
-In addition, IFC provides Russian companies and banks with strategic advice on achieving long-term sustainable growth, increasing energy and resource efficiency, improving corporate governance, and advises Russian regions on structuring municipal infrastructure projects.
+In line with the World Bank Group CPS, IFC continues to support economic diversification and growth in Russia by helping its private sector clients realize long-term development potential, with a particular focus on maximizing impact in less-developed regions.
+These efforts include the creation of new high-skilled jobs; the expansion of high value-added manufacturing; and the improvement of transport and social infrastructure to provide people and companies with better access to goods and services.
+In addition, IFC provides Russian companies and banks with strategic advice on achieving long-term sustainable growth, increasing energy and resource efficiency, and improving corporate governance, and also advises Russian regions on structuring municipal infrastructure projects.

 Multilateral Investment Guarantee Agency

-MIGA’s gross exposure in Russia is US$852 million as of August 2014 (MIGA’s second largest gross and net exposure).
+MIGA’s gross exposure in Russia was US$804 million as of February 2015 (MIGA’s third-largest gross and net exposure).
 MIGA is involved in eight projects in finance, infrastructure, manufacturing, agribusiness, and services.
 In dollar terms, MIGA’s exposure is concentrated in Russia’s financial sector (some 80 percent of MIGA’s gross exposure), supporting the investments of global financial institutions in their banking, mortgage, and leasing subsidiaries in Russia.
-Five out of MIGA’s eight projects are in non-financial sectors, some of them in Russia’s regions; such as agribusiness – in Russia’s ‘black earth’ regions of Penza and Tambov, and manufacturing – in Novocherkassk.
+Five out of MIGA’s eight projects are in non-financial sectors, some of them in Russia’s regions, such as agribusiness in Russia’s “black earth” regions of Penza and Tambov and manufacturing in Novocherkassk.